 KTBC was primarily a CBS affiliate with secondary affiliations with NBC, and ABC until 1965, when Channel 42 (eventually KXAN) came on air as an NBC affiliate, joined in 1971 by the ABC local affiliate (KVUE).
-Needless to say, between 1952 and 1971 there were some television shows that were never broadcast in Austin.
-For me, part of the fun in visiting Dallas grandparents was being able to view all three networks and programs on three different Dallas stations (expanding to 6 local stations during the 1960s).
-One of the shows I liked to watch at my grandmother’s house was the Jack LaLanne Show, who would lead us in morning exercises, calisthenics, and isometrics.
+Accordingly, between 1952 and 1971 there were some television shows that Austin television viewers could never watch.
+So one of the treats awaiting me when I visited my Dallas grandparents was the opportunity to view all three networks and programs on three different Dallas stations (expanding to 6 local stations during the 1960s).
+For some reason, I loved watching Jack LaLanne a more sedate Richard Simmons who would lead his viewers in morning exercises, calisthenics, and isometrics.
 Don’t ask me why, but a guy on television doing sit-ups was quite intriguing.
-During my younger years, I watched Romper Room in the mornings and the Mickey Mouse Club in the afternoons, and as I got a bit older, the afternoon episodes of “Love That Bob” and “The Many Loves of Dobie Gillis,” none of which appeared in the Austin lineup of shows.
-In contrast, daytime television in Austin was devoted to game shows, soap operas, and for kids, the Uncle Jay Show with his sidekick Packer Jack.
+During my younger years, I watched Romper Room in the mornings and the Mickey Mouse Club in the afternoons, and as I got a bit older, the afternoon episodes of “Love That Bob” and “The Many Loves of Dobie Gillis,” none of which appeared on the Austin television lineup.
+In contrast, daytime television in Austin was devoted to game shows, soap operas, and for kids, the locally produced Uncle Jay Show with his sidekick Packer Jack.

 The advent of cable changed all that, and now, with satellite and/or cable and computer modems, virtually anything is available any time.
-Every niche market has its station and no one needs to drive 200 miles up the highway to see a television show.
-In fact, I think you can watch television on smart phones . . . but since I’m not smart enough to have one yet, I can’t guarantee that.
+Every niche market has its station and no one needs to drive 200 miles north to see a television show.

-But, I’m glad this change to one station to a virtually inexhaustible supply happened gradually because the number of choices can be overwhelming to those of us raised on so few, if any, choices.
-Television was only one aspect of our no-choice world.
-There were only telephone landlines, that were all provided by Southwestern Bell, which all looked alike and had rotary dials.
-All car windows had to be opened and closed with a manual roll-up handle and all kitchen appliances were white (until we got avocado green).
+However, it’s good that this change in media availability happened gradually, because the sheer volume can be overwhelming for those of us raised on so few choices.
+Television was only one aspect of our optionless world.
+We communicated via telephone landlines that were all provided by Southwestern Bell — they all looked alike and had rotary dials.
+All car windows had to be opened and closed with manual roll-up handles and all kitchen appliances were white (until we got avocado green).
 Typewriting involved pressing a key hard enough to make an impression and returning a “carriage” to the beginning point at the end of each line.
 A teeny bell would alert you that your line’s end was near.
 I can still recall the hubbub of bells in our eighth grade typing class.
 (Yes, we had typing classes so that many of us women could be secretaries!)

-Is it any wonder that many of us from that generation are technologically challenged?
-Our brains are not hardwired to be constantly learning new ways to view television, deal with telephones, and constantly be choosing, choosing, choosing.
-It’s tiring, I’ll have you know!
+Is it any wonder that many of us from this boomer generation are technologically challenged?
+Our brains are not hardwired to be constantly learning new ways to view television, figure out our phones, and constantly be choosing, choosing, choosing.
+It’s exhausting!

-Back in the mid 70s, I remember a fellow UT student from Spain telling me that the problem with America was too many choices, which I thought was extremely amusing.
+Back in the mid 70s, I met a fellow UT student from Spain who told me that the problem with America was too many choices.
+I thought that was an amusing observation.
 What could be wrong with choice?
-In Spain, he explained, there were 2 or 3 choices for products such as toothpaste, shampoo, deodorant, etc. Consequently, there, it was easy to go about your shopping, whereas here, he explained, you could spend hours deciding between the relative efficacy of these products, i.e., whether you should try the next new thing, stay with “old faithful,” or whether some newly identified hair problem (e.g., limp) required a speciality product in lieu of the one you bought last time.
-Although I’m sure Spain has expanded their product choices, I have to wonder if my Spanish friend’s head has exploded yet.
+In Spain, he explained, there were 2 or 3 choices for products such as toothpaste, shampoo, deodorant, etc. Consequently, it was easy to go about your shopping.
+But here, he explained, you could spend hours deciding between the relative efficacy of these products, i.e., whether you should try the next new thing, stay with “old faithful,” or whether some newly identified hair problem (e.g., limp) required a specialty product in lieu of the one you bought last time.
+I long wondered whether my Spanish friend made it back to Spain before his head exploded.